Agile Trends Switzerland 2013

 - Working with other Scrum Masters to increase the effectiveness of the application of Scrum in the organization.

-So the Scrum Master is a main driver for the introduction of Scrum in all departments and levels in the company.
-He needs indeed senior management support but the Scrum Master daily job is to spread Scrum in the company.
+The Scrum Master is a main driver for the introduction of Scrum in all departments and levels in the company.
+He indeed needs senior management support, but the Scrum Master daily job is to spread Scrum in the company.